acorn-io/runtime/docs/docs/50-running/55-compute-resources.md

 :::

 ### --memory
 When setting this value, you have two options - globally or per workload and you can do a combination of both.
-When setting the memory globally for that Acorn, you just define the memory you would like to set.
+When setting the memory globally for the Acorn, you provide the memory you would like to set.

 ```console
 acorn run -m 512Mi foo